abdulhamid28/testing2/README.md

 # testing2
-hello world -- this is update form test branch
+Hello world -- this is update form test branch

+hi how are you